Victoria’s Secret Angel Grace Elizabeth Flaunts Perfect Abs In New Lingerie Snapshot

 “You are an inspiration.
 I love you,” a third commentator expressed his feelings for the model.

-Other fans used words and phrases like “you’re a queen,” “very pretty,” “great vibes,” “magestic,” “you’re amazing,” ” too beautiful,” and “I love you” to praise the model.
+Other fans used words and phrases like “you’re a queen,” “very pretty,” “great vibes,” “majestic,” “you’re amazing,” ” too beautiful,” and “I love you” to praise the model.

 The remaining fans used emoji instead of words to express their admiration for the stunner.